Vernon Cracknell: After Parliament

 In 1970, a bitter dispute at the party's annual conference saw Cracknell lose the Social Credit Party's leadership to his deputy, the more confrontational John O'Brien.
 The 1970 conference was described as "the most vivid example of political bloodletting in public" since John A. Lee had been expelled at the 1940 Labour party conference.
 The culmination of which, a vote was held for the office of party president with a pro-Cracknell and Pro-O'Brien candidate.
 O'Brien's ally P.J.
 Dempsy defeated Cracknell man A.J.
 Gray 137 votes to 60.
 Seeing this as a sign of things to come, Cracknell smilingly asked the minutes clerk to remove his name from the leadership ballot.
-He resigned the leadership without a delegate vote leaving O'Brien to gain the leadership, without winning it.
+He resigned the leadership without a delegate vote leaving O'Brien to gain the leadership, without winning it from him.

 Thereafter, Cracknell had little involvement in politics, and did not attempt to regain his seat again.
 However after O'Brien left the party and was replaced by Bruce Beetham as leader, Cracknell rejoined the party in 1975 and was made 'president emeritus' of the party and gave a speech at that years party conference which helped to calm the party and consolidate the membership around Beetham's leadership.
 Beetham was elected as Social Credit's second MP three years later.